freesewing/freesewing/markdown/dev/guides/faq/is-copying-ok/en.md

 ---
-title: What goes in pattern design
+title: Can I copy an existing design?
 ---

 This questions comes up in various forms, but it boils down to: How much am I